When is the Best Time To Buy An Air Conditioner?

 The short answer to this is, “it depends,” but read on!

-Hello!
-The Comfort Bear here.
 Did your air conditioner give out after a long and hard summer?
 Or maybe your heater quit on you last winter and you’re ready to get a new one before the winter arrives.
-I may have a lot of fur, but even I know how important it is to have an effective and efficient heater in place to keep warm.

 “Should I Schedule My HVAC Installation Now?”

 Yes, actually.
 Now is the perfect time to schedule either an AC installation or a furnace installation.
-This is the time of year that HVAC technicians are the most available—that is, you won’t see them out on as many emergency calls as they scramble to repair malfunctioning cooling or heating systems.
+This is the time of year that HVAC technicians are the most available—that is, you won’t see them out on as many emergency calls as HVAC contractors scramble to repair malfunctioning cooling HVAC units or heating systems

 With the weather cooling down outside but still mild enough that you don’t need your air conditioner, right now is a great time to consider an HVAC system installation.
-Remember, too, that you should only ever work with a professional.
-Only a trained and experienced HVAC professional will understand all that goes into a successful installation—from determining the appropriate size of the system to ensuring it’s the best, most efficient heater type for your home.
+Remember, too, that you should only ever work with a HVAC professional for new central air systems and new models.
+Only a trained and experienced HVAC professional will understand all that goes into a successful installation for a new unit—from determining the appropriate size of the system to ensuring it’s the best, most efficient heater type for your home that will have the longest lifespan, regardless of the time of the year, be it winter months or summer months.

 Again, it depends.
 The average HVAC equipment cost will vary depending on brand and manufacturer, in addition to other factors such as potential rebates and even the type of system.
 One thing you want to remember when selecting your HVAC equipment is that you don’t want to go with a particular brand just because it’s what your neighbor has.